sserran0/InterSplit/README.md

 - Tailwind CSS v4 for styling
 - shadcn/ui for component primitives
 - Zustand for global state management with localStorage persistence
-- Axios for API communication with automatic JWT injection via interceptors
+- Axios for API communication with automatic JWT injection
-- Framer Motion for UI animations
 - Lucide React for icons

 ### Backend